Opportunity Classes: General Information

 Opportunity Classes

-In MYOB Advanced, you can group opportunities into classes and gather different sets of additional information about these opportunities.
+In MYOB Acumatica, you can group opportunities into classes and gather different sets of additional information about these opportunities.
 You create opportunity classes on the Opportunity Classes (CR209000) form.

 An opportunity class is a grouping entity for opportunities that share at least one common characteristic.
 Opportunity classes are used for reporting purposes and for providing default values during data entry of individual opportunities.
 When a user creates an opportunity, the user can first select the applicable opportunity class, which causes the system to use the values of the class as default values for the opportunity.
 The system also loads any attributes—UI elements that you can configure, specifying their names, control types (check box, text box, or combo box), and possible values (for boxes with predefined options)—that you have defined for the class, so that the user can enter these values for the opportunity.